-Grizzlies prefer to live along rivers and streams in forests, alpine meadows, and prairies.
+Grizzlies prefer to live along rivers and streams through forests, alpine meadows, and prairies.
 They range in color from light tan to black.
-The Grizzly Bear received it’s name because they usually have white tips on their brown fir which gives them a “grizzled” look.
-They typically weight 350-500 pounds and stand 3-4 feet on all fours and up to 8 ft on their hind feet.
+The Grizzly Bear received it’s name because of white tips on their brown fur giving them a “grizzled” look.
+They typically weigh 350-500 pounds and stand 3-4 feet on all fours and up to 8 ft on their hind feet.
 Boars (males) can weigh up to 1,700 pounds and sows (females) can weight up to 800 pounds.

 Grizzly Bears are omnivores meaning they eat both meat and plants.
 Even though they are a very large animal, 75% of they diet consists of berries.
-They typically prey on fish, rodents like ground squirrels, and hoofed animals like moose, elk, and deer.
-In the fall when they are preparing to hibernate, they will eat up to 25 fish and put on 3 pounds a day.
-They will hibernate from 5 to 8 months.
+Alternatively, they prey on fish, rodents like ground squirrels, and hoofed animals like moose, elk, and deer.
+In the fall when they are preparing to hibernate, they will eat up to 25 fish and put on 3 pounds a day until they hibernate for 5 to 8 months.

 The Grizzly Bear mates in late spring to early summer.
-When the sow Grizzly becomes pregnant, the embryo doesn’t start developing until they go into hibernation referred to as “delayed implantation”.
+When the sow Grizzly becomes pregnant, the embryo doesn’t start developing until they go into hibernation, referred to as “delayed implantation”.
 If she doesn’t put on enough weight before hibernation, the development of the embryo won’t start.
-The cubs are born in hibernation and are usually twins.
-The cubs will typically stay with the sow until they are 2 ½ years old.
+The cubs are born in hibernation and are usually twins, and stay with the sow until they are 2 ½ years old.

 Black Bears are also omnivores – plant and meat eating – but prefer roots, berries, insects, grass, and other succulent plants.
 They are easily attracted to trash and bee hive honey.
-Once they find these types of food sources, they are considered a nuisance and usually euthanized.
+Once they find these types of food sources, they are considered a nuisance and quite often euthanized.

 The Black Bear mates in May or June and once the sow (female) becomes pregnant, she has delayed implantation until she hibernates in her den for the winter.
 The cubs are born in the den – usually twins – and will typically stay with the sow for 1 ½ years before they separate.

 Unlike the Grizzly, the Black Bear has shorter claws and are very good tree climbers.
-They usually live about 20 years.
+The average lifespan of a Black Bear is 20 years.

-Another sought out Glacier National Park Wildlife is the Mountain Goat.
+Another sought out wildlife species in Glaicer Park is the Mountain Goat.
 They are not true goats but members of the antelope family.
-They live in the mountainous regions of Alaska and western Canada and US.
-You’ll typically find them above the tree line many times on steep craggy surfaces.
+They live in the mountainous regions of Alaska and western Canada and United States.
+You’ll typically find them above the tree line, many times on steep craggy surfaces.
 In the winter, they will migrate to lower elevations to find mineral licks.

 between 100 and 180 pounds.
 Billies can weigh up to 310 pounds.
 They have cloven feet with 2 toes and rough pads which provide them with natural climbing soles.
 The tips of their feet have sharp dewclaws which keep them from slipping on rock ledges.

-Most of the time, nannies live in herds of up to 20 with their kids.
+Most of the time, nannies live in herds of up to 20 with their offspring.
 Billies usually live alone.
 The Mountain Goat’s diet consists of grasses, sedges, herbs, shrubs, ferns mosses and lichen.
 They will also eat twigs and leaves from the low-growing shrubs and conifers.
-They mate in November or December with the birth of the “kids” in May or June.
-Typically, they are single births with twins very rare.
+They mate in November or December with the birth of the “kids” in May or June, typically single births versus twins.
 The kids will stay with the nanny until the next mating season.
 Mountain Goats usually live 12-15 years in the wild.

 Rocky Mountain Bighorn Sheep

-The Rocky Mountain Bighorn Sheep is another Glacier National Park Wildlife which attracts a lot of attention.
-They range in color from grayish dark brown to light brown with white on the rump, muzzle, and lining on the backs of their legs.
-They get their name from the large, curved horns the rams (males) have that can weigh up to 30 pounds.
-The ewes (females) also have horns but they are not as long or as curved.
-Typical weight of the Rocky Mountain Bighorn Sheep is 110 pounds to 280 pounds however the rams can weight over 500 pounds.
+The Rocky Mountain Bighorn Sheep is another Park wildlife which attracts a lot of attention.
+They range in color from grayish dark brown to light brown with white on the rump, muzzle, and backs of their legs.
+They get their name from the large, curved horns the rams (males) have, weighing up to pounds.
+The ewes (females) also have horns but they are not as long, or curved.
+Typical weight of the Rocky Mountain Bighorn Sheep is 110 pounds to 280 pounds however rams have been known to exceed 500 pounds.

 Their split hooves with rough bottoms aide in balance and grip in their steep, rocky, rugged mountain terrain.
-They inhabit the high mountainous regions the US and Canada.
+They inhabit the high mountainous regions of the United States and Canada.
 In the winter, they migrate to pastures in lower elevations.

-The Rocky Mountain Bighorn Sheep live in social groups with rams living in bachelor groups and ewes live in herds with other ewes and young rams.
+The Rocky Mountain Bighorn Sheep live in social groups with rams living in bachelor groups and ewes living in herds with other ewes and young rams.
 Their diet consists of available grasses, seeds, and plants.
-They move to lower elevation pastures in the winter.
-Mating occurs in November or December with the lambs being born in May or June on high secluded ledges.
+Mating occurs in November or December with the lambs being born in May or June on high, secluded ledges.
 It is usually a single birth with twins being rare.
-The life span of a Rocky Mountain Bighorn Sheep is 9-14 years.
+The lifespan of a Rocky Mountain Bighorn Sheep is 9-14 years.
 Of all the bighorn sheep, the Rocky Mountain Bighorn Sheep is the largest and most majestic.

-One of my favorite Glacier National Park Wildlife is the Moose.
+One of our favorite Glacier National Park wildlife species is the Moose.
 Moose are the largest member of the deer family.
 From hoof to shoulder they stand from 5 to 6 ½ feet tall.
 They range from light brown to dark brown in color.
-Identifying features are a long, rounded snout, large flattened antlers up to 6 feet wide and weighing 50-60 pounds, hump back over the shoulders, thin legs, massive body, and large ears that can rotate to give them stereophonic hearing.
+Identifying features are a long, rounded snout, large flattened antlers up to 6 feet wide weighing 50-60 pounds, hump back over the shoulders, thin legs, massive body, and large ears that can rotate to give them stereophonic hearing.
 Their eye sight is poor but their sense of smell and hearing is very good.

-Even though bulls (males) and cows (females) are nearly the same height, bulls will weigh 800 to 1300 pounds while cows will weigh 600 to 875 pounds.
-The knees in their thin legs are double jointed and when they run they appear quite uncoordinated.
-But they are actually very agile both on land and in water.
+Even though bulls (males) and cows (females) are nearly the same height, bulls will weigh 800 to 1300 pounds while cows weigh 600 to 875 pounds.
+The knees in their thin legs are double jointed and when they run they appear quite uncoordinated but they are actually very agile both on land and in water.
 They can run up to 35 miles per hours and can swim 6 miles per hour for 2 hours.

 The bulls start growing their antlers in the spring.
-Each spring when they re-grow their antlers, their antlers will get larger so bulls with more mature antlers will usually get to mate with the cows.
+Each spring when they re-grow their antlers, they will get larger and bulls with more mature antlers will usually get to mate with the cows.
 The main purpose for growing the antlers is for mating season in the fall.
 A bull competing for a cow will fight off other bulls with their antlers.
 After mating season, the bulls will loose their antlers.

 Rocky Mountain Elk